billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 Let's say that the space was available, and so we keep going.
 Then we check to see if this space is big enough to hold the requested amount of memory.
-The size of this region is being held in %edx;, so we do
+The size of this region is being held in %edx, so we do
 this:

 ::